 With the basic story comfortably established it is now the characters’ turn to step up and take center stage.
 Jahanzeb, who had seemed relatively bland, when compared to the in-your-face Aurangzeb and the Dudley-Do-Right Shahzeb, is now shaping up as quite the character.
 Was his earlier avatar his true self or is this ver.
 2.0 really him?

 Whatever Jahan’s eventual game might be, for now his turnaround has certainly made an impact on Bibi and Zulekha.
-For Bibi he is now a man she can now depend on, to not only carry forward her legacy of power and control but also as a valuable pawn in this intricate game of chess she has going on with her younger son.
+For Bibi he is now a man she can now depend on, to not only carry forward her legacy of power and control but also a valuable pawn in this intricate game of chess she has going on with her younger son.
 Whether she ends up using him or he manipulates her trust in him to serve his own nefarious agenda is something I hope to see unfold in the weeks to come.

 For Zulekha, Jahan’s behaviour has given her a lot to chew on.
-He is not as unaware as had thought him to be.
-This man knows, or at the very least suspects, of her interest and/or involvement with Mubashir.
+He is not as unaware as she had thought him to be.
+This man knows of, or at the very least suspects, her interest and/or involvement with Mubashir.
 It is not so much that she is afraid of what he might do or say but more what Bibi would do to her if her son were to seriously share his suspicions with his mother, hence her attempt to stroke his male ego.

 For now Jahan has these two ladies right where he wants them but for how long?
 Bibi and Zulekha are two very sharp cookies and have been playing this game for a long time and it will, therefore, take a lot of sharp maneuvering on Jahan’s part to ensure that he does not let trivial matters get in his way before he reaches his goal, whatever that may be.

 And what bigger trivial matter than his lust for Asiya.
-Whether he was drunk or merely playacting there is not hiding that he is more than interested in this girl who is his legally wedded wife.
+Whether he was drunk or merely playacting there is no hiding that he is more than interested in this girl who is his legally wedded wife.
 Add to this the complication that Shahzeb the social crusader is also interested in her and we have on our hands an impending showdown between the two brothers, both equally matched in economic, political and social terms.
 Hassan Niazi is very good here as he and director work together to create a very nice arc for this interestingly layered character.

-Where Jahanzeb’s character twist intrigued me, Shahzeb’s one note character so far has been a tad bit disappointing.
+Where Jahanzeb’s character twist intrigues me, Shahzeb’s one note character so far has been a tad bit disappointing.
 I wish his declaration of love had not come at this early stage in the game.
 As it stands, now his efforts on Asiya’s behalf will appear to serve selfish purposes not a genuine desire to help a distressed person.
 That said, I do appreciate the Team’s efforts to highlight the difficulties of trying to bring social change.
 If things are so hard for a person of Shahzeb’s standing then one can only imagine the challenges faced by laymen as illustrated by the person refusing to help set up the school.
 Bibi’s cruel punishment for Sakina is another example of the high personal cost paid by those daring to go against the wishes of those in control.

 On the issue of punishments, how the how does Bibi’s brain work?
 And then all the cruel and inhuman punishments?
 Does she stay up nights thinking of ways to torture people – physically and/or mentally?
 Her given name might be Jannat but kis ki jannat aur kahan ki jannat!
 I wonder if we will ever get to see her back story… who is this woman and what happened to her that she’s turned out to be this way.
 Does she ever have a warm thought for anybody?
 I say this every time but it bears repeating: Samina Ahmed is fabulous as Jannat Bibi.